leloykun/leloykun.github.io/content/ponder/steepest-descent-schatten-p/index.md

 ![](weight-erasure.png)

 2. **Faster Feature Learning.** Another reason we want 'maximal' updates is that it allows the model to learn features faster.
 If our updates are too small, they would vanish at larger model widths.
-E.g., it's going to take you forever to learn a diverse features on a 4096-wide model if your updates are merely rank-1.
+E.g., it's going to take you forever to learn a diverse features set on a 4096-wide model if your updates are merely rank-1.
 Ideally, our updates should "grow" with the model width.
-And this is what optimizers like Muon do.
+And, in a sense, this is what optimizers like Muon do.

 ---